General Questions | Individual Student Scores | Aggregated Scores | School Set-Up | Miscellaneous |

 How many years of data are used to calculate aggregate growth scores?

-Individual student growth scores are calculated using two years of assessment data, i.e., 2017–18 and 2018–19.
+student growth scores are calculated using at least two years of assessment data, i.e., 2022–23 and 2023–24.

-Why do you weight the scores when using the Empirical Best Linear Predictor (EBLP)?
+Why do you weight the scores?

 Individual student growth scores involve two data points on two different assessments in two different years, which causes more statistical “noise” or imprecision than a single year achievement score.
 This can make them “bounce” up and down from year to year, especially for small groups of students.
 The “bounce” from year to year is addressed by the weighting.
-The EBLP weighting balances the need for score stability from year to year with the need to show changes in true growth as soon as it can be done with reasonable confidence.
+The weighting balances the need for score stability from year to year with the need to show changes in true growth as soon as it can be done with reasonable confidence.
 That is one reason that the weight of the current year growth is always higher than for the previous year.

 What years of assessment data were used to calculate the recently released growth scores?